Course Outline

 6. Parallel Query for Government

-• Configuration parameters
+• Configuration parameters for optimizing parallel queries.

-• Analyzing parallelized query execution plans
+• Techniques for analyzing parallelized query execution plans.

 7. Workload and Performance Monitoring for Government

-• Using the auto_explain extension
+• Utilization of the auto_explain extension for detailed query analysis.

 8. Benchmarking with PgBench for Government